cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `HEC_RETRIES`: Retry count for sending events to Splunk.
 After expiring, events will begin dropping causing data loss.
 (Default: 5)
 * `HEC_WORKERS`: Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.
 (Default: 8)
 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 (Default: false)
-* `SPLUNK_VERSION`: The Splunk version that determines how HEC ingests metadata fields.
-Only required for Splunk version 6.3 or below.
-(Default: "7.2")
 * `STATUS_MONITOR_INTERVAL`: Time interval (in s/m/h.
 For example, 3600s or 60m or 1h) for monitoring memory queue pressure.
 Use to help with back-pressure insights.
 (Increases CPU load.
 Use for insights purposes only) Default is 0s (Disabled).
     ###  Please note
     > SPLUNK_VERSION configuration parameter is only required for Splunk version 6.3 and below.